 Professor of Infrared astronomy

 Bernhard Brandl's research focuses on two main areas: starbursts and instrumentation.
 He is interested in new instrument concepts, near- and mid-IR instruments, adaptive optics, properties of starbust galaxies and infrared spectroscopy.
-Currently, he is the principal investigator of the METIS instrument for the E-ELT and he is working as full professor at both Leiden University as TU Delft.
+Currently, he is the principal investigator of the METIS instrument for the E-ELT.

 Bernhard Brandl is a Full Professor at the University of Leiden and the TU Delft (part-time).
 He is the principal investigator of the METIS instrument, an imager and spectrograph, for the European Extremely Large Telescope (E-ELT).
 The unique design makes it possible to use the instrument for imaging, coronagraphy, medium-resolution spectroscopy for the full wavelength range (3-19 microns) and high-resolution spectroscopy for the L and M bands (3-5 microns).
 He is also the co-principal investigator of MIRI, the mid-infrared instrument for the James Webb Space Telescope.